EdOber-DA/Test-Repository/README.md

 # Test-Repository
-This is a quick creation to clone and push back
+* This is a quick creation to clone and push back
+** added some notes